 At IAMAT, your privacy is important to us and maintaining your trust and confidence is one of our highest priorities.
 We make every effort to ensure that your privacy is protected.

-If you choose to become an IAMAT member, renew your donation, donate, purchase cart items and / or gift memberships, ask us a question through your member profile page, or contact us through our website, you will be required to submit personal information that we can use to identify or contact you.
+If you choose to become an IAMAT donor, renew your donation, donate, purchase cart items and / or gift memberships, ask us a question through your donor profile page, or contact us through our website, you will be required to submit personal information that we can use to identify or contact you.
 Personal information collected includes your name, address, telephone number, and email address.
 This information is recorded and stored in our databases which are password protected and only accessible by authorized IAMAT employees.

 We do not temporarily hold or store your credit card information in our databases when you donate or purchase a cart item from our website.
 We use a reputable 3rd party credit card processor which certifies that we are compliant with all their identity and security requirements.
 We also use the latest SSL connections (Secure Socket Layer) technology to transmit your credit card information from our website to our 3rd party processor.